shaunlebron/blinky/README.md

 [>> Watch a demo video](http://youtu.be/jQOJ3yCK8pI)

-The standard projection used in all games was never intended for wide-angle views, whereas the [Panini] projection was invented specifically to be the best representation of your natural ~180º field of view.
+__Why?__ The standard projection used in all games was never intended for wide-angle views, whereas the [Panini] projection was invented to be the best representation of your natural ~170º wide vision.

 [![old-and-new](readme-img/old-and-new.jpg)](https://raw.githubusercontent.com/shaunlebron/blinky/master/readme-img/old-and-new.jpg)

-To use non-standard projections like Panini, Blinky first snaps multiple pictures around you to form a __Globe__ of pixels.
-Then it projects all those pixels to the screen using a __Lens__.
-You can enable a __Rubix__ grid if you wish to visualize the mapping.
-(Cube globe with [Quincuncial] lens shown below)
+__How?__ To use non-standard projections like Panini, Blinky first snaps multiple pictures around you to form a _Globe_ of pixels.
+Then it projects all those pixels to the screen using a _Lens_.
+You can enable a _Rubix_ grid if you wish to visualize the mapping.

 [![map](readme-img/map.gif)](https://raw.githubusercontent.com/shaunlebron/blinky/master/readme-img/map.gif)

-Blinky has shortcut keys for quickly trying several Globes and Lenses.
+__Try it:__ Blinky has shortcut keys for quickly trying several Globes and Lenses.
 If you want more control, use the [console commands](#console-commands) or even [edit/create](#lua-scripts) your own globes and lenses with Lua scripts.

 [![keys](readme-img/keys.png)](https://raw.githubusercontent.com/shaunlebron/blinky/master/readme-img/keys.png)

-Blinky has many fisheye and panoramic lenses from photography, but it also has many map projections from cartography that will give you a full 360º view.
+__360º vision:__ Blinky has many fisheye and panoramic lenses from photography, but it also has many map projections from cartography that will give you a full 360º view.

 [![worlds](readme-img/worlds.jpg)](https://raw.githubusercontent.com/shaunlebron/blinky/master/readme-img/worlds.jpg)

-Blinky has to render 6 views per frame when using a cube globe.
+__Performance vs Quality:__ Blinky has to render 6 views per frame when using a _Cube_ globe.
 So we provide lower poly globes as a way to balance quality and performance.
 Fewer renders means each view has to cover more area with less resolution.

 [![globes](readme-img/globes.jpg)](https://raw.githubusercontent.com/shaunlebron/blinky/master/readme-img/globes.jpg)